Academic Web Design Standards

 - The top links on an Academic page will always be Faculty, Majors, Minors, Courses and Honors (in this order, where each is available).
 This allows for clear and consistent presentation of vital information to the target audience of an official academic page.
 Additional topics may be added to this "academic hallway" presentation, drawn from catalog information, at a later time.

-- Content on those top pages will be issued through updates to the College Catalog, maintained by the Office of Communications and Web Development staff.
+- Content on those top pages will be issued through updates to the College Catalog, maintained by the Office of Communications and Marketing and Web Development staff.
 These pages will be solely managed by Web Development staff using catalog content provided by departments and approved by the Curriculum Committee, Registrar, and Dean of the Faculty.

 - Academic departments are free to add subpages with additional information to each of the top categories (Faculty, Majors, Minors, Courses and Honors).
 These additional subpages will be solely managed by the academic department.